 Fighting charges for cocaine possession in Texas is not impossible.
 You are still innocent until proven guilty — it’s just that when it comes to cocaine possession in Texas and Texas controlled substance laws, the line between the two can feel incredibly thin.

-Building an effective case and/or reaching a favorable agreement takes time, experience and expertise.
-Mark Thiessen and his team at the Thiessen Law Firm can provide the aggressive defense your case deserves, helping you handle everything from initial hearings and trial strategies if you’re dealing with drug charges and child custody disputes.
+Whether you need a lawyer for cocaine possession or magic mushrooms in Texas, the Houston drug lawyers at Thiessen Law Firm can help.
+Building an effective case and/or reaching a favorable agreement takes time, experience, and expertise.
+Mark Thiessen and his team at Thiessen Law Firm can provide the aggressive defense your case deserves.

 Thiessen Law Firm